Building a Bootable Version of OSForensics using WinPE

 Before we begin:

-- Download and install WinPE from Microsoft.
+- Download and install an Windows Assessment and Deployment Kit (WADK) and WinPE Addon from Microsoft.
 Make note of the installation directory.

-- A copy of OSForensics V2.2 or newer installed on your computer and your license key email.
+- A copy of OSForensics installed on your computer and your license key email.

 - A USB Flash Drive (UFD).
 Back up any important data on the UFD, drive will be formatted during the build process.